A Must-See Look at the Programmer's Mindset

 Should You Make a Career Out of Programming?

 Much like any career, coding can be frustrating.
 Deadlines, meetings, and status reports are some of the low points.
-But being a coder also is incredibly creative and gives you the opportunity to learn about and work with all types of software.
+But being a coder is also incredibly creative and gives you the opportunity to learn about and work with all types of software.

-But, how rewarding would it be to see someone using something you built?
+But how rewarding would it be to see someone using something you built?
 There aren't many feelings better than knowing you helped someone.

 So, if you have a creative mind and like software, coding could be a great career for you.
-Even if you determine that the corporate world is not the lifestyle for you, you can build a programming career in other areas of interest such as freelancing, research, design, and computer engineering.
+Even if you determine that the corporate world is not the lifestyle for you, you can build a programming career in other areas of interest, such as freelancing, research, design, and computer engineering.